famished-tiger/Rley/README.md

 The Earley's algorithm being more general is able to parse input without imposing restriction on the context-free grammar.
 Consult Wikipedia to learn more about Earley's parsing algorithm.

-This project is in "early" stage.
+This project is in "earley" stage.
 ####Roadmap:
+- Add examples (including small NLP grammar)
+- Document the parser API
 - Add more validation tests and sample grammars
 - Add AST generation (and semantic actions?)
 - Add DSL for grammar specification
 - Add grammar validations
 - Add error reporting
-- Add examples (including small NLP grammar)

 - Add a command-line interface
 - Provide documentation and examples

 Copyright
 ---------
-Copyright (c) 2014, Dimitri Geshef.
+Copyright (c) 2014-2015, Dimitri Geshef.
 __Rley__ is released under the MIT License see [LICENSE.txt](https://github.com/famished-tiger/Rley/blob/master/LICENSE.txt) for details.